i-doit/api-client-php/CONTRIBUTING.md

 ## Use it

-The best and (probably) easiest way is to use the API client library for your own projects.
+The best and (probably) easiest way to help is to use this library in your own projects.
 It would be very nice to share your thoughts with us.
 We love to hear from you.

 If you have questions how to use it properly read the [documentation](README.md) carefully.

 ## Report bugs

-If you find something strange please report it to [our issue tracker](https://github.com/bheisig/i-doit-api-client-php/issues).
+If you find something strange please report it to [our issue tracker][issues].

 ## Report security issues